chentsulin/awesome-react-renderer/README.md

 * [react-konsul](https://github.com/mohebifar/konsul) - A react renderer that renders to the browser's devtools console.
 * [react-worker-dom](https://github.com/web-perf/react-worker-dom) - Experiments to see the advantages of using Web Workers to Render React Virtual DOM.
 * [rax](https://github.com/alibaba/rax) - A universal React-compatible render engine.
+* [react-pdf](https://github.com/diegomura/react-pdf) - Render PDFs into a web page or React app, backed by PDF.js.

 <a name="mobile" />